Jane Wilson-Howarth: Sports and expeditions

 Wilson-Howarth started caving and also scuba diving while an undergraduate in Plymouth pursuing ecological studies.
 She did some cave diving and was probably the first woman to do decompression dives in the subterranean "lake" in Pridhamsleigh Cavern in Devon.
 In 1973, she won the British Universities and Colleges individual canoe slalom event and on the same day also the seven-mile whitewater canoeing race.
 In addition, she won the national colleges sailing championship.

 Wilson-Howarth spent six months on an overland trip to the Himalayan region; this was with a small team intent on finding new caves in Pakistan, India and Nepal and documenting which creatures lived inside them.
 She began some research on histoplasmosis and bat rabies, and made extensive zoological collections mostly for the Natural History Museum, London.

 In 1978–79 she rowed for Corpus Christi College, Oxford, the first year the college had fielded a ladies eight, when they achieved three "bumps" in Eights Week.
 In 2004, she took the sport up again in Cambridge, rowing in various races on the River Cam and at Eton Dorney.

 While studying medicine at Southampton she was involved in further expeditions – to Madagascar and (leading a team of eleven) Peru.
+In 1983 she was awarded the BISH Medal by the Scientific Exploration Society for "courage and determination in the face of adversity".
 She also organised a medical elective with Save the Children in Ladakh.
-In 1983 she was awarded the BISH Medal by the Scientific Exploration Society for "courage and determination in the face of adversity".

 The first Madagascar expedition led to a second, and this work contributed to the Ankarana Massif's recognition as an important refuge for mammals, including the endangered crowned lemur, Sanford's brown lemur, as well as smaller wildlife and a previously unknown blind fish.
 The Massif also proved to be a rich location where important sub-fossil giant lemur remains were discovered.
+This work earned an honourable mention in the Rolex Awards.